Pit and Fissure Sealant Certification

 What Supplies Must I Bring and the Required Classroom Attire?

 Students must provide those general sealant supplies required to perform this procedure.
 UltraSeal XT plus sealant material by Ultradent will be provided by EFDAA.
 A list of these supplies will be sent to you upon receipt of your registration via the e-mail.
 All participants must wear a disposable gown, scrub-type uniform or lab coat; protective eyewear, mask and gloves in class.
+Must have all supplies the day of class or you will be sent home and will have to repeat the course has being incomplete and will have additional full fees.

 I am an RDA, but I do not have my sealant certification.
 What is required for me as it relates to pit and fissure sealant certification?